In this article, the world inherits the many failed standards of Cain.

 The world is soon pillaged by Cain and by his craftiness.
 The people naturally rectify circumstances as they may.
 Or, much like Cain, they

 rectify conditions as they see fit.
 Craftiness, slyness, takes the place of fairness, and being crafty is now considered fair bargaining.
 Instead of producing goods, a certain segment of the population makes money only through this crafty trading mechanism.
-The intent is carved out of the fallen intellect of man, and in particular, Cain, and leads to the distraction determined as the love of money, and as opposed to the love of God.
+The intent is carved out of the fallen intellect of man, and in particular, Cain, and leads to the distraction (sin) determined as the love of money, and as opposed to the love of God.

 Beforehand, commerce was person-to-person, with needs supplied in a fairly simple and direct manner.
 Each man or woman adhered to local standards, such as a trader filling a certain basket to the top with grain as a measure.
-Other forms of trade could be depended upon as brother-to-brother, or issued as a matter of good faith, for each person was directly involved in each transaction.
+Other forms of trade could be depended upon as a matter of good faith, for each person was directly involved in each transaction.
 Although this way of doing business may seem rudimentary, it accessed a certain kind of honesty, an attribute which should be valued in soul development.
 People were required to treat each other with a kind of kindred spirit, a certain faith had to be maintained, at least in the broader sense.
 Weights and measures take the place of these soul-enhancing personal exchanges.
 The bend toward accumulation begins to consume the elements of trade.

 *Usury was forbidden by the more conservative elements within Judaism.
 Essentially, usury became a debt trap.